1601-mma2013/Performance-Enhancer/README.md

 3. Constraints

-There are many other programs out there giving the same functions but are not free as we have to pay to get that software, and the budgetting for the development of the program.
+There are many other programs out there giving the same functions but are not free as we have to pay to get that software, and the budgeting for the development of the program.

 4. Opportunities